 Once you've reviewed the tables, check out the ETF performance comparison page for further insights.

-🌱 Note that if sustainability matters to you, you should invest in Amundi or Invesco funds.
+🌱 Note that if sustainability matters to you, you should invest in European Asset Managers (AM) funds (Amundi, BNP Paribas and Xtrackers).

 All the choices above are safe bets, and the changes in return are minimal.
 However, the minimal changes accumulate over time, and therefore it is still important to select the right one.
 Although, the most important thing is to start investing - if the decision is hard, you can split the savings into multiple All-World ETFs, especially if your broker does not take fees from savings plan.